-Early 2018 and 2019 saw much of the UK covered with snow and ice, and riders giving horses time off work or keeping them in stables if it was too icy for turn-out.
+Usually each winter, the UK is covered with snow and ice at some point, and riders tend to give their horses time off work or keep them in stables if it is too icy for turn-out.

-Steel shoes are lethally slippery on ice, and snow sticks to the metal, building up into snowballs so it looks like the horse is on stilts, and it can cause the horse to trip and injure itself.
+Steel shoes are lethally slippery on ice, and snow sticks to the metal, building up into snowballs so it looks like the horse is on stilts, which can cause the horse to trip and injure itself.

 Yet many other places in the world are covered with snow and ice through much of the winter, and still, people keep on riding.
 H&H investigates how…